Undergraduates celebrate winning sustainability prize

 Out of 118 ideas put forward to solve humanity’s greatest challenges as defined by the United Nation’s Sustainable Development Goals team Cibus was chosen by the judges.

-Cibus is made up of undergraduates Ka Chan, 19, Gurneet Mann, 20, Gabrielle Connell, 19, Adibah Roslaine, 22 Valentin Back, 21.
+Cibus is made up of undergraduates Ka Chan, 19, Gurneet Mann, 20, Gabrielle Connell, 19, Adibah Roslaile, 22 Valentin Back, 21.

 Their design centred on a pyramid that combined the latest technology to tackle the problem of water shortage and arid land that is afflicting crops and leading to food shortages in many parts of the world.